SagnikDe2024/MachineVisionExperiments/README.md

 The validation loss (vloss) is 0.541896045207977.

 CIFAR-10 is extremely challenging to improve accuracy on.
 The classes 'cat' and 'dog' seemed to cause the most problems.
-All the models achieving >90% accuracy seemed to use significantly much larger number of parameters and featured skip connections.
+All the models achieving > 90% accuracy seemed to use significantly much larger number of parameters and featured skip connections.
+The images being small and blurry definitely hurts the performance of the classifier.
-Since I am just experimenting, I tried to have acceptable vloss while minimizing the number of parameters as much as possible.

-A few highlights from my experimentation.
+The experimentation was done mostly on the CNN side of things, with kernel sizes, number of feature extracted (channels) and how much downscaling needs to be done.

+Kernel size = $3 \times 3$.
+Final the image is downsampled to $16 \times$.
+CNN channel upscale ratio = 1.3548533596918833
+CNN Layers = 6,
+downsampled_sizes = `[20, 13, 8, 5, 3, 2]`
+channels = `[46, 62, 84, 114, 155, 210]`
+FCN layers = `[840, 277, 92, 30, 10]`

+MachineVisionExperiments\checkpoints\tune_classifier\4_20250408T035811_
+-8491173734139600649_1\checkpoint_000009\model_checkpoint.pth

+### Experimental highlights

 1) Batchnorm works !
 There is some disagreement in the ML community whether to put them before the activations or after the activations.
 I mean it works really well, the validation error just got sliced to half when I removed the bias of